SymfonyCasts/api-platform/sfcasts/ep1-basics/user-resource.md

 *Anyways*, let's take control of the serialization process so we can remove any weird fields - like having the encoded password be returned.
 We'll do the *exact* same thing we did in `CheeseListing`: add normalization and denormalization groups.
-Copy the two context lines, open up user and paste.
+Copy the two context lines, open up `User` and paste.
 I'm going to remove the `swagger_definition_name` part - we don't really need that.
 For normalization, use `user:read` and for denormalization, `user:write`.

 We're following the same pattern we've been using.
-Let's think: what fields do we need to expose?
+Now... let's think: what fields do we need to expose?
 For `$email`, add `@Groups({})` with `"user:read", "user:write"`: this is a readable and writable field.
 Copy that, paste above `password` and make it only `user:write`.

 This... doesn't really make sense yet.
 I mean, it's not *readable* anymore, which makes *perfect* sense.
-But this will eventually store the *encoded* password, which is *not* something that an API client will set directory.
+But this will eventually store the *encoded* password, which is *not* something that an API client will set directly.
 But... we're going to worry about all of that in our security tutorial.
 For now, because password is a required field in the database, let's temporarily make it writable so it doesn't get in our way.